 Contributions are recognized as revenue when the donor makes a promise to give to Heritage which is, in substance, unconditional.
 Conditional promises to give are recognized only when the conditions on which they depend are substantially met.
+Contributions received for special events are presumed to be conditioned on the event taking place.
+Accordingly, contributions received before the financial statement date for special events that will take place after the financial statement date are recorded as deferred revenue until the event has taken place or the donor explicitly waives the condition of the event taking place.
 Unconditional contributions are recorded as with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.